 Which Solar Financing Option is Best For You: Solar Leasing vs PPA?

 Solar lease and PPA are almost similar financing options with no significant difference.
-There is a monthly fee, no upfront cost, the solar company maintains the system, annual fee inflation, and long-term contracts.
-You don’t own the solar panels either.
+There is a monthly fee and no upfront cost; the solar company maintains the system, annual fee inflation, and long-term contracts.
+You don’t own the solar panels, either.

-What determines your decision is the monthly payment for solar lease and solar PPA.
-But that, too, may have an insignificant difference in the long term.
-It is just a matter of preference, but we cannot say which of the two is better.
+Your decision determines the monthly payment for solar lease and solar PPA.
+However, that, too, may have an insignificant difference in the long term.
+It is a matter of preference, but we cannot say which is better.

 We can recommend solar leases to people who have strict financial plans.
 Since there is a fixed lease payment for an entire year, you can project your expenses to decide on your financial plan.